KVSMrudula/mrudula_portfolio-/README.md

-# 💼 Venkata Sai Mrudula – Portfolio Website
+# 💼 Venkata Sai Mrudula – Portfolio Website ------live url---->  https://kvsmrudula.github.io/mrudula_portfolio-/

 This is a modern, responsive single-page portfolio website built using **HTML, Tailwind CSS**, and **JavaScript**.
 It features a clean Bolt-style layout, interactive sections, a 3D model (Three.js), and contact capabilities.